Ready to discover the best things to do in San Andres Colombia?

 San Andres is a perfect spot for scuba diving, snorkeling and other sorts of outdoor adventures.

-San Andres is surrounded by a diverse ecosystem of reefs, mangroves and cays.
+San Andres is surrounded by a diverse ecosystem of reefs, mangroves, and cays.
 Unfortunately, scuba diving is quite expensive in San Andres.
 For 2 dives (2 full tanks) without equipment, you would pay around 170.000 Pesos.
-Getting the essential equipment such as mask, fins and BCD costs an additional 50.000.
+Getting the essential equipment such as masks, fins, and BCD costs an additional 50.000.
 This is the first time I heard that you need to pay extra for your equipment.

 You can also hire a kayak and enjoy your time around the Mangrove forests.
 We were snorkeling next to Acuario and saw baby manta rays and a lot of other tropical fish.

 Looking for more cool places to visit in Colombia, then you should check out this post: Guatape, Medellin: Colourful Photo Guide & Best Things To Do